RAVING-Informatics/EHDN/README.md

 ## **Saving Results to IRDS**

 It is important to create a copy of the EHDN results you generate so that they can be accessed by other analysts and are not lost if the Nimbus VM is lost.
-It's important to be conservative with what you save to save space.
+It's important to be conservative with what you transfer to save space.
 By default I save the following files:
 - Each individual str profile `<sampleID>.str_profile.json`
 - The annotated and sorted "locus" results for both case-control and outlier analysis:
   - `<sampleID>.CC_locus.annotated.sorted.tsv`